 linux.conf.au welcomes submissions from first-time and seasoned speakers, from all free and open technology communities, and all walks of life.
 We respect and encourage diversity at our conference.

 Please let this inspire you, but not restrict you - we will still have many talks about other interesting topics in open source technologies.

 Deciding what to speak about at linux.conf.au can be a tough challenge, particularly for new speakers.
 If you would like some ideas on how to write a talk and how to submit a proposal, we recommend watching E. Dunham’s You Should Speak talk from linux.conf.au 2018.

-We are accepting submissions for two different types of proposal:
+We are accepting submissions for different types of proposal:

-In recognition of the value that presenters and miniconf organisers bring to our conference, once a proposal is accepted, one presenter or organiser per proposal is entitled to:
+In recognition of the value that presenters and Miniconf organisers bring to our conference, each accepted proposal will be entitled to:

-If your proposal includes more than one presenter or organiser, these additional people will be entitled to:
+If your proposal includes more than one presenter or organiser, the additional people will be entitled to:

 As a volunteer-run non-profit conference, linux.conf.au does not pay speakers to present at the conference.

 linux.conf.au aims to be accommodating to everyone who wants to attend or present at the conference.
 We recognise that some people face accessibility challenges.
 If you have special accessibility requirements, you can provide that information when submitting your proposal so that we can plan to properly accommodate you.